Richie Cole

 Richie has three performances at Carnegie Hall and two performances at Radio City Music Hall to his credit, as well as a command performance the Queen of England.
 He also served as chairman of the board for the National Endowment for the Arts in Washington D.C.

 He works extensively with high school and college music programs as a clinician.
 Richie has captivated audiences all over the world with performances filled with excitement, high energy and emotion from be-bop to ballads.
-His current CD releases include “West Side Story” and “Comerichie_cole_2 Sunday.”
+His current CD releases include “West Side Story” and “Come Sunday.”

 His most recent venture, the Alto Madness Orchestra, brilliantly captures the much-loved big band sound in a small group setting using only four horns.